Spotify to link virus content to Covid facts after disinformation row

 "Based on the feedback over the last several weeks, it's become clear to me that we have an obligation to do more to provide balance and access to widely-accepted information from the medical and scientific communities guiding us through this unprecedented time," Ek said.

-In addition, Ek said the company would publish its "Platform Rules" which includes guidelines for creators on what Spotify labels "dangerous" and "deceptive" content.
+In addition, Ek said the company would publish its "Platform Rules", which include guidelines for creators on what Spotify labels "dangerous" and "deceptive" content.

+In recent years, online media titans including Facebook and YouTube have come under fire for allowing conspiracy theorists to spread their views.

+But despite its explosive growth, podcasting has largely flown under the radar.

 © 2022 AFP